Node Types¶

 Schedules: {{ participant_schedules }}

-Extract Structured Data¶
+Extract Structured Data Node¶

 Extract structured data from the input.
 This node acts as a passthrough, meaning the output will be identical to the input, allowing it to be used in a pipeline without affecting the conversation.

-Update Participant Data¶
+Update Participant Data Node¶

 Extract structured data and save it as participant data.